sbmlteam/liblx/docs/quickstart/complete-windows-example.rst

     (myenv) set PATH="C:\Program Files\GraphViz\bin";%PATH%

+In the above examples, I enclosed the new part of the ``PATH`` in quotes, due to the space in "Program Files", but this may not be necessary.

 For the C/C++-Python SWIG bindings, you need to install SWIG.
 On my PC, the executable is ``C:\Users\cceagil\swigwin-4.0.2\swigwin-4.0.2\swig.exe``.
 So we again update the ``PATH``: